What are professional values?

 - be accountable for their actions.

-As well as the above, organisations will have their own set of values, as well as specific instructions and rules for your particular role, plus any relevant laws and legislation which you will be expected to understand and adhere to.
+As well as the above, organisations will have their own set of values plus specific instructions and rules for your particular role, alongside any relevant laws and legislation which you will be expected to understand and adhere to.
 It is likely you will have a full induction to explain all this when you start at an organisation, but there are certain behaviours which are relevant to any situation (see below).

 What are employers looking for?